 - Motion media:

-- Up to 10% of the total item or three minutes, whichever is less
+- Up to 10% of the total item or three minutes, whichever is less.

 - Music, lyrics, and music video:

-- Up to 10% of the total work but no more than 30 seconds of the music or lyrics from an individual musical work
+- Up to 10% of the total work but no more than 30 seconds of the music or lyrics from an individual musical work.

 - Numerical data sets:

-- Up to 10% or 2,500 fields or cell entries, whichever is less, of the total work
+- Up to 10% or 2,500 fields or cell entries, whichever is less, of the total work.

 - Copying a multimedia project:

-- There may be no more than two copies made of a project
+- There may be no more than two copies made of a project.

-Please remember that the guidelines above only define the
+These guidelines only define the

 limits of fair use.
 If you are intending to use a project for commercial